-Have you ever ended up with a quilt block that is too small?
+I’m gathering all of my quilting tips and tricks and this is good one.
+We all make quilting mistakes at times.
+For example, have you ever ended up with a quilt block that is too small?
 Don’t you hate that?
-Today Leila Gardunia is sharing a simple tip for resizing a quilt block.
+In this post Leila Gardunia shares a super simple tip for resizing a quilt block.
 This method is particularly useful for a block that is part of a larger sampler quilt.

 Help!
 My quilt block is too small!